In 2026, What Medical Schools Require Casper?

 Casper Test 9 Competencies

-Casper is made up of 11 scenarios.
+Casper consists of 11 scenarios.
 There is a typed response section and a video response section.
 Within each section, you will be presented with either a word-based or video-based scenario followed by two open-ended questions.

-Typically, the scenarios are not based in a clinical setting but are instead taken from everyday life.
+Typically, the scenarios are not set in a clinical setting but instead drawn from everyday life.
 For example, if you’re grocery shopping and see a pregnant teenager steal some diapers, what do you do?

 Casper takes about 65-85 minutes, which includes two breaks.
 In the video response section, you have one minute to respond to each question individually.
 In the typed response section, you have 3.5 minutes to respond to two questions before the test automatically moves on to the next scenario.

-Each of the 11 scenarios is scored by a unique rater, which means no two scenarios of your test will be scored by the same person.
-Therefore, your Casper score is made up of multiple different, objective impressions of you.
+Each of the 11 scenarios is scored by a unique rater, so no two scenarios in your test will be scored by the same person.
+Therefore, your Casper score is composed of multiple objective impressions of you.
 The raters have no prior knowledge of you whatsoever and have no idea how you answered the other scenarios.

 Casper raters are required to complete a training session and accreditation in order to score the test, and your test results are automatically sent to the schools you’re applying to.